Winds of Change

 Sioux Ross entered the room as Grant ended the call, and asked, “Grant, do you or the kids want anything to eat or drink?
 I’ve some fresh juice made, as well as soup and sandwiches.”

 Before Grant could answer, the excited children headed to the kitchen area.

 “Well, I guess that’s part of my answer,” Sioux laughed.
 “Are you going to join them?”

-"Actually, I need to stay on watch at the moment, though the soup and sandwich sounds good.
-I would like a diet soda though, instead of juice."
+“Actually, I need to stay on watch at the moment, though the soup and sandwich sounds good.
+I’d like a diet soda though, instead of juice.”

 While studying the instruments and waiting for Sioux to return, Grant took a mental inventory of those who were depending on him for shelter.
 Of course, his children, Mark and Tracy were his ultimate concern, but he also had John and Sioux, along with their eight month old daughter, Tiena.
 John was his second in command and lived on site, as did Grant.

 Mike and Jenifer Samuels, Brad and Barbara Tyson and Jerry and Pat Allen were the three couples who had fled their manufactured homes.
 All three men were retired Navy Chiefs who had worked with Grant at the Naval Weapons Station in Goose Creek.
 When the Navy had moved Grant to a separate facility, the three men were granted full retirement and given clearance to continue helping Grant with his research.
 There were other employees who were also valuable to their research efforts, but they weren’t presently depending on Grant to protect them from the storm.